ssenchenko/temperature-reader/README.md

 * Any services and scripts which are supposed to sync / backup / clean sensor data history, loggs or other stored info are out of scope for the test purpose.
 * A sensor type has only one metric to measure (according to the API provided).
+* Sensors and lights can be outside the house, we put them into 'outside' room.

 ## Architecture